Robert L. Lynn

 Robert Lee Lynn (November 19, 1931 – September 8, 2020) was a prize-winning poet in suburban Atlanta, Georgia, who from 1975 to 1997 was the sixth president of Southern Baptist-affiliated Louisiana Christian University in Pineville, Louisiana.
-Previously he was an administrator and interim president at his alma mater, Oklahoma Baptist University, and a journalist primarily for a Baptist press.
+Previously he was an administrator and interim president at his alma mater, Oklahoma Baptist University, and managing editor for All Church Press in Fort Worth, TX.

 Background

 Lynn graduated in 1949 from Fox High School in Fox, a small community with a considerable Native American population in Carter County in southern Oklahoma.
 In 1953, Lynn graduated from Oklahoma Baptist University, a Christian liberal arts college in Shawnee in Pottawatomie County in central Oklahoma.
 He subsequently attended the Columbia University Graduate School of Journalism in New York City, Southwestern Baptist Theological Seminary in Fort Worth, Texas, and earned his Ph.D at the University of Oklahoma at Norman.
 From 1952 to 1953, while completing his undergraduate degree at OBU he was a reporter for The Shawnee News-Star.
 From 1953 to 1967, he was affiliated with the All Church Press in Fort Worth, including a stint as the managing editor.